What is Targeted Advertising? [With Examples]

 Does Targeted Advertising Make Sense for Your Business?

-There are plenty of major benefits of targeted advertising: increased ROI, the ability to make data-driven decisions, and the confidence that your ads are connecting with the right audience.
+There are plenty of major benefits of targeted advertising: increased ROI and brand awareness, the ability to make data-driven decisions about audience segments, and the confidence that your ads are connecting with the right audience.

 However, those benefits come at the risk of audience distrust and the potential for serious ethical dilemmas.
-Companies on the fence should look closely at the different types of targeted advertising opportunities on various platforms to see if they can find a strong fit.
+Companies on the fence should look closely at the different types of targeted advertising opportunities on various platforms to see if they can find a strong fit for their specific audience.